 Although Google Drive lets you download any Google doc or files with your shared users, it’s not all roses and sunshine as sometimes you’ll encounter problems.
 This can be very frustrating, especially when you urgently need some files, but are unable to download them for one reason or another.
-Among these errors is the Google Drive zip failed error, so today we will teach you on how you can fix this problem.
+Among these errors is the Google Drive zip failed error, so today we will teach you how you can fix this problem.

 How to fix Google Drive zip failed error